isuru10/ng-noteit/README.md

 # NoteIT App

-A simple note taking app developed using Angular 6 and Spring Boot
+Backend for a simple note taking app developed using Angular 6 and Spring Boot